Henrijeta Konarkowska-Sokolov

-Henryka (Henrijeta) Konarkowska-Sokolov (born 14 December 1938, in Inowrocław, Poland) is a Polish–Serbian chess master.
+Henryka (Henrijeta) Konarkowska-Sokolov (born 14 December 1938) is a Polish–Serbian chess master.

+Biography

 She was four times Women's Polish Champion (1958, 1960, 1963, and 1964) and two times Women's Yugoslav Champion (1967 and 1971).

 In 1961, Henryka Kornakowska took 11th in Vrnjačka Banja (Candidates Tournament, Nona Gaprindashvili won).
 In 1964, she tied for seventh/eighth place in Sukhumi (Candidates Tournament).
 In 1965, she married Vladimir Sokolov, and emigrated to Yugoslavia.
 In 1967, Henrijeta Konarkowska-Sokolov tied for eleventh/twelfth place in Subotica (Candidates Tournament, Alla Kushnir won).

 She played thrice in Women's Chess Olympiads (once for Poland and twice for Yugoslavia):